dossist/moinmoin-memodump/README.md

 =================

 A simple MoinMoin theme based on Twitter Bootstrap.
 Comes with responsive navbar and sidebar.

-Sidebar is customizable by creating a page 'SideBar'.
+You can create your own sidebar by creating a page called 'SideBar'.

 Tested with MoinMoin 1.9.7 on Python 2.7.5.